zerologin/docs/src/installation.md

 [Caddy](https://caddyserver.com/) can easily be used as reverse proxy.
 Here is an example Caddyfile.

-The tls on_demand is required for automatic TLS certificats delivering for your users.
+The tls on_demand is required for automatic TLS certificats delivering for your users. **Tls on demand isn't required if you don't want to expose your instance for other users.**

 ```
 http://myzerologin-instance.com {